 Have you heard of the new fun activity that is becoming very popular amongst kids and parents?
 Painted rocks.
 This creative activity began as a fun way to interact with kids on a global level.

-This rock painting and hiding phenomenon was a way to get kids outdoors and spreading joy and kindness.
-Kids and parents go outdoors and find rocks, paint them with any fun, imaginative images, patterns, etc. Then they take the rock with them as they run errands around town.
-They find a unique place outside to leave the rock for someone else to find, and in turn they stay on the “lookout” for fun rocks of their own.
+This rock painting and hiding phenomenon is a way to get kids outdoors and spreading joy and kindness.
+Consequently, kids and parents go outdoors and find rocks, paint them with any fun, imaginative images, patterns, etc. Then they take the rock with them as they run errands around town.
+They find a unique place outside to leave the rock for someone else to find, and in turn, they stay on the “lookout” for fun rocks of their own.